From Evidence to Action: Nutrition Interventions Addressing Undernutrition in Young Children

 Dr Ojwang is a Nutrition and Dietetic expert with over 20 years of experience in the prevention and management of non-communicable diseases specifically; obesity and Type 2 diabetes in communities in Kenya and throughout sub-Saharan Africa.
 She has been instrumental in shaping the direction of the Nutrition and Dietetics profession in her home country, Kenya.
 Her focus is on dietary education and measurement, reversal of Type 2 diabetes, obesity and weight management, curriculum development, and support in setting up Health Management Systems.

-Dr Ojwang is currently running a group wellness program targeting obese and people with Type 2 diabetes using digital platforms to impact large populations across Africa.
-Dr. Ojwang is very passionate about nutrition and the importance of healthy lifestyle management.
+Dr Ojwang is currently running a group wellness program targeting people with obesity and Type 2 diabetes using digital platforms to impact large populations across Africa.
+Dr Ojwang is very passionate about nutrition and the importance of healthy lifestyle management.

 Senior Scientist, Real-World Evidence